Pi4J/pi4j.github.io/content/documentation/build-io.md

 var button = pi4j.create(buttonConfig);
 ```

-### DigitalInput
+### DigitalOutput

-The examples above are also applicable for an input:
+The examples above are also applicable for an output:

 ```java
 # Shortest way